Dan-Staff/ml_flask_tutorial/README.md

 Part b: DeepThought is represented by a very long uninteligable string of numbers.
 What problems do you forsee storing this data in the database and interacting with it using the REST API.
 Can you think of a more suitable way of storing the model (e.g. using major cloud providers)?

+### Exercise 4
+Can you find any services or products better suited to hosting ML models behind a network interface?